 Nurse-Midwifery, MSN

-We prepare you for a midwifery practice focused on providing family-centered, comprehensive care to essentially healthy women and their families.
-We believe that the autonomous practice of nurse practitioners/midwives is based on the health promotion model and interdependent practice—a system that emphasizes the unique aspects each health professional brings to the care of a client.
-To develop well-rounded midwives, we offer courses ranging from advanced physiology and pathophysiology to the use of ultrasonography during pregnancy.
-We also cover public policy, complementary therapies, and fetal evaluation.
-You’ll become a highly competent clinician, and an effective and a culturally sensitive patient advocate while learning to manage a team within the varied systems of healthcare delivery.
+We prepare you for a midwifery practice focused on providing family-centered, comprehensive care to essentially healthy people and their families.
+We believe that the autonomous practice of midwives is based on the health promotion model and interdependent practice—a system that emphasizes the unique aspects each health professional brings to the care of a client.

 Our graduates go on to become home-birth practitioners, birth center practice directors, directors of midwifery educational programs, and directors of CNM services in large teaching and small community hospitals.